weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (13 of 26)

-Returns an [`LocalDateTimeAssertions`](../LocalDateTimeAssertions.md) object that can be used to assert an LocalDateTime.
+Returns an [`LocalDateTimeAssertions`](../LocalDateTimeAssertions.md) object that can be used to assert a LocalDateTime.

 ```csharp
 public static LocalDateTimeAssertions Should(this LocalDateTime? localDateTime)